 I took an advertising class at night in J. Walter Thompson’s New York office with Kash Sree, the Executive Creative Director.
 I thought I nailed my first assignment.
 Nope.
 Kash ripped my ad to shreds and then he ripped me to shreds in front of the class because I had only brought in one idea (and I made the mistake of defending that idea).
 It was brutal, and a handful of students dropped out after that night.
 I didn’t because I had something to prove.
 When I showed up for the next class, I could see Kash’s surprise that I came back.
 But, this time, I was packing 30 different ads for assignment number two.
 He tore those ads to shreds, too, but he praised me for the volume of ideas and told me to keep at it.
 Kash was an insanely busy guy and he probably had no business teaching a class, but he did it anyway because he believed in giving back.
 If you made an effort, he would make an effort to work with you.
 Even after the class finished, Kash made time to look at my work.
 Effort is the best reward for effort because it teaches people all of the right lessons: Work hard and give back.

 Do Something Different (Kurt Tietjen)

-I’ve worked with/for Kurt for six years, and he’s always practiced what he preaches.
+I’ve worked with/for Kurt for six years, and he has always practiced what he preaches.
 If you’re stuck in a rut, stop whatever you’re doing and take a walk.
 If you’re on a roll, take a step back and look at things in a different way.
 Work from home for a day.
 Go sit on the roof.
 Look someplace you’ve never looked before.
 Do something different.
 The only real way to get a complete view of things is to constantly change your perspective.